awwais/awwais.github.io/_projects/1_project.md

 ---

 # Simon Game

+## if you don't know how to play Simon Game first read it!

-Follow the pattern of lights for as long as you can... if you can!
+.Follow the pattern of lights for as long as you can... if you can!

 [PLAY IT NOW](https://awwais.me/Game.github.io/)